Skip to content

 4. Striped Cuckoo

-The striped cuckoo is a species of near-passerine bird, meaning it is closely related to true passerine or songbirds.
-It is the sole member of the genus Tapera, and is a resident species, meaning it does not migrate seasonally.
+The striped cuckoo is a near-passerine bird species closely related to true passerine or songbirds.
+It is the sole member of the genus Tapera and is a resident species, meaning it does not migrate seasonally.

-It is an opportunistic feeder, consuming both insects and fruit and will often hunt for prey in the canopy of trees.
-The striped cuckoo is a social species, often seen in small groups or pairs.
+It is an opportunistic feeder, consuming insects and fruit, and will often hunt for prey in the canopy of trees.
+The striped cuckoo is a social species, usually seen in small groups or pairs.

 It has a distinctive vocalization, with its song being a loud series of short notes.